eclipse-vertx/vert.x/core_manual_ruby.md

 The value specified in the request URI corresponds to the Request-URI as specified in [Section 5.1.2 of the HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html).
 In most cases it will be a relative URI.

-*Please note that the domain/port that the client connects to is determined by `setPort` and `setHost`, and is not parsed from the uri.*
+*Please note that the domain/port that the client connects to is determined by the properties `port` and `host`, and is not parsed from the uri.*

 The return value from the appropriate request method is an `HttpClientRequest` object.
 You can use this to add headers to the request, and to write to the request body.
 The request object implements `WriteStream`.